Sydney-Informatics-Hub/training.artemis.python/_episodes/03-dask-dataframes.md

 ### Custom made operations.... dask.delayed

-But what if you need to perform your own function, or a function outside of the pandas subset that dask dataframes make available.
+But what if you need to run your own function, or a function outside of the pandas subset that dask dataframes make available?
 Dask delayed is your friend.
 It uses ***python decorator syntax*** to convert a function into a lazy executable.
 The functions can then be applied to build data pipeline operations in a similar manner to what we've just encountered.

+Lets explore a larger example of using dask dataframes and dask delayed functions.

 In the /files directory, use your preferred editor to view the complex_system.py file.
 This script uses dask delayed functions that are applied to a sequence of data using pythonic ***list comprehension syntax*** .
+The code simualtes financial defaults in a very theoretical way, and outputs the summation of these predicted defaults.

-Lets get out of ipython and the interactive session if you are using it, and submit this file in the traditional PBS script manner.
+Please get out of ipython and the interactive session if you are using it, and submit this file in the traditional PBS script manner.

 ~~~